Are large language models superhuman chemists?: Introduction

 \section{Introduction}

 \Glspl{llm} are \gls{ml} models trained on massive amounts of text to complete sentences.
-Aggressive scaling of these models has led to a rapid increase in their capabilities,\autocite{brown2020language,zhong2024benchmarking} with the leading models now being able to pass in some evaluations the United States Medical Licensing Examination.\autocite{kung2023performance} They also have been shown to design and autonomously perform chemical reactions when augmented with external tools such as web search and synthesis planners.\autocite{openai2024gpt4, Boiko_2023, bran2023chemcrow} While some see \enquote{sparks of \gls{agi}} in them,\autocite{bubeck2023sparks} others consider them as \enquote{stochastic parrots}---i.e., systems that only regurgitate what they have been trained on.\autocite{bender2021dangers} Nevertheless, the promise of these models is that they have shown the ability to solve a wide variety of tasks they have not been explicitly trained on.\autocite{bommasani2021opportunities, anderljung2023frontier} This has led to tremendous economic interest and investment in such generative models, with an expected market of more than \$1.3 trillion (almost \$30 billion for drug discovery applications) by 2032.\autocite{bloomberg}
+Aggressive scaling of these models has led to a rapid increase in their capabilities,\autocite{brown2020language,zhong2024benchmarking} with the leading models now being able to pass the United States Medical Licensing Examination\autocite{kung2023performance} or other professional licensing exams.
+They also have been shown to design and autonomously perform chemical reactions when augmented with external tools such as web search and synthesis planners.\autocite{openai2024gpt4, Boiko_2023, bran2023chemcrow, darvish2024organa} While some see \enquote{sparks of \gls{agi}} in them,\autocite{bubeck2023sparks} others consider them as \enquote{stochastic parrots}---i.e., systems that only regurgitate what they have been trained on\autocite{bender2021dangers} and that show inherent limitations due to the way they are trained.\autocite{mccoy2023embersautoregressionunderstandinglarge} Nevertheless, the promise of these models is that they have shown the ability to solve a wide variety of tasks they have not been explicitly trained on.\autocite{bommasani2021opportunities, anderljung2023frontier, ai4science2023impact}